stake-dao/LiquidLockers-contracts/readme.md

 1. **CrvDepositor.sol**: contract responsible for collecting CRV from users and locking them in curve.
 This is low risk because it's forked with very small differences from Depositor contract which is already audited [Diffchecker](https://www.diffnow.com/report/5i68z) with Depositor of Step 1.
 2. **sdCRV.sol**: resultant token received by users, on locking CRV via CrvDepositor.
 [Diffchecker](https://www.diffchecker.com/iq52c) with sdToken.
-3. **CrvAccumulator.sol**: it's a helper contract to LiquidityGaugeV4, which collects 3CRV rewards from multiple sources i.e. locker and strategies (for curve locker), and feeds them to LiquidityGaugeV4.
-It was needed cause LiquidityGaugeV4 can only have 1 source for a given reward token.
+3. **CrvAccumulator.sol**: it's a helper contract to LiquidityGaugeV4, which receives 3CRV rewards from curve locker (StrategyProxy contract to be precise, which is being developed) and CRV rewards from strategies, and notifies them to LiquidityGaugeV4.

 ### Gauge Types
 Type 0 - Mainnet LG, it will send SDT to the LiquidityGaugeV4 (sdAngle, sdFxs) <br/>